 Article 3 of 4

-Tax on property and rental income Tax on overseas property
+Tax on overseas property

-If you live and pay tax in the UK you must tell HMRC about any rental income you receive from your overseas properties.
+If you live and pay tax in the UK, you must tell HMRC about any rental income you receive from your overseas properties.

-Here, we provide a basic overview of how overseas property is taxed
+Here, we provide a basic overview of how overseas property is taxed.

 How will I be taxed?

-You are taxed on your foreign properties in the same way as you would be on any UK properties.
+You're taxed on your foreign properties in the same way as you would be on any UK properties.